This article was originally posted on www.drsueandyou.com

 1. Accept the loss: Many people following a break-up do not grieve the loss of the relationship.
 You need time to process the feelings attached to the loss.
 Although difficult, do not deny your feelings.

 2. Have some compassion: Hurting other people does not make you hurt less.
-If someone has hurt you do not jump to judgment, instead look at their history.
+If someone has hurt you do not jump to judgment, instead, look at their history.
 They probably were mistreated by someone else in their own lives and are repeating this pattern with you.
-When we focus on the bad behavior and what the person did to us, we naturally feel angry.
+When we focus on bad behavior and what the person did to us, we naturally feel angry.

 3. Work towards forgiveness: Forgiveness does not mean that you accept one’s behavior.
 It means giving up your wish for revenge.
 Forgiveness gives you the freedom to open up your world to new ideas and actions that you may not have considered before.

-4. Do not engage in the anger: If your ex-spouse is angry with you, don’t engage back.
+4. Do not engage in anger: If your ex-spouse is angry with you, don’t engage back.
 When you begin to argue with your ex-spouse, you give them power over your emotions.
 A truly resentful ex will take advantage of this misstep.
 Do not add to the drama.

 In my parent coaching practice, I have seen firsthand how successful alienated parents are in reuniting with their children once anger has been released.
 Releasing the anger helps them to focus on what is most important; their children.
 Remember, letting go does not mean you forget the pain your ex has caused in your life.
 It simply means that it is not going to guide your future.
 Letting go of the pain from your past will propel you to a brighter future.